A scheme to finish off Westminster Cathedral

 Paul Bentley

-Back in 2008 the Catholic Herald published a scheme for
+Back in May 2008 the Catholic Herald published a scheme

-the mosaicing of the main areas of Westminster Cathedral, but added
+for the mosaicing of the vast upper regions of Westminster Cathedral,

-that the decoration had been put on hold for two years while restoration
+but added that the plan had been put on hold for two years while

-work was carried out.
-Well, the two years are up, the repairs are
+restoration work was carried out.
+Well, the two years are up, the

-done, so it's reasonable to assume that the Cathedral's Art &
+repairs are done, so we can safely assume that the Cathedral's Art

-Architecture Committee is indeed considering getting on with big
+& Architecture Committee is indeed considering getting on with

 someone to design and make the mosaics.
 There has however been no